 How It Works

-From buyer intent to completed transaction: a detailed look at how autonomous agents negotiate commerce on your behalf.
+From a session to settlement: a detailed look at how autonomous agents negotiate commerce on your behalf, mediated end to end by AURA Core.
+Protocol v3.0.

 The Transaction Lifecycle

-AURA enables a new paradigm of commerce where AI agents handle discovery, negotiation, and transaction coordination while humans retain full control over decisions.
+AURA enables a new paradigm of commerce where AI agents handle discovery, negotiation, and transaction coordination while humans retain control over the terms of that authority.
+The flow runs from a session through offers, commit, clearing, and settlement, and AURA Core mediates every step.
+There is no direct Scout-to-Beacon channel.

 The process begins when a buyer expresses intent through a Scout-enabled application.
 This could be a shopping app, a procurement portal, or any system where purchase intent is formed.

-The Scout captures the intent: what you're looking for, your constraints (budget, timing, preferences), and behavioral context.
-Critically, your identity is not attached.
-AURA Core receives the intent, not the person behind it.
+The Scout opens a session and AURA Core interprets the intent into its own signed session: what you're looking for and your declared constraints (budget, timing, preferences).
+Core signs this interpretation, which fixes the negotiation space before any offer exists.
+Your identity is not attached.
+Core receives the intent, not the person behind it.

 Find Relevant Sellers

-AURA Core matches registered intent against Beacon propositions.
+AURA Core matches the signed session against eligible Beacons.
 Beacons have previously signaled their willingness to participate in specific markets, without exposing their actual inventory or pricing.

-Matched Beacons receive anonymized inquiries.
+Matched Beacons receive the anonymized session.
 They see the intent, not the buyer.
 This protects buyers from tracking and profiling while giving sellers the context they need to respond meaningfully.
+Core sits between the parties; there is no direct Scout-to-Beacon channel.

-- No inventory or pricing exposed until negotiation
+- No inventory or pricing exposed until an offer is made

 What Makes This Different